vishal12300/WAF-bypass-xss-payloads/README.md

 These payloads may not be a global bypass but working on specific endpoints.
 OR
 some of These payloads may be fixed by the firewall corporation.But it is continuously updating.

+We recommend you to see also https://github.com/0xInfection/Awesome-WAF for detecting which WAF is running on app.